-For 2020, 401(k) plan contribution limits are $19,500 ($26,000 if age 50 or older).
+For 2023, the 401(k) plan contribution limit is $22,500 ($30,000 if age 50 or older).
 Some households, especially dual-income households, may be able to save aggressively for retirement.
 Consider someone under age 50 earning $160,000 a year.
 Using the 15% retirement savings target, they should aim to save $24,000 or more each year, well above the contribution limit.
 The next option, an IRA, could be problematic as Roth IRAs have income limitations and a Traditional IRA may be nondeductible.
 Additional savings can be invested in a taxable account.

 4. Your only IRA option is nondeductible.

-Continuing from the previous scenario, a nondeductible IRA means that you do not qualify for a tax deduction when contributing to a Traditional IRA, losing that tax benefit.
+Continuing from the previous scenario, a nondeductible IRA means that you do not qualify for a tax deduction when contributing to a Traditional IRA; therefore, you lose that tax benefit.
 This happens when you or your spouse have access to a workplace plan, which makes deductibility subject to income limitations.
 While any earnings will still be tax-deferred in a nondeductible IRA, they will be taxed as ordinary income when the money is used.
 With a taxable account, you may benefit from a lower long-term capital gains tax rate.

-For example, the same single person under age 50 making $160,000 cannot contribute to a Roth IRA, and, assuming they are participating in their company plan, they cannot deduct their contributions to a Traditional IRA.
-They would benefit from a 0% and 15% long-term capital gains rate versus a marginal income tax bracket of 24%:
+For example, the same single person under age 50 making $160,000 in 2023 cannot contribute to a Roth IRA, and, assuming they are participating in their company plan, they cannot deduct their contributions to a Traditional IRA.
+They would benefit from a 0% and 15% long-term capital gains rate versus a marginal income tax bracket of 24%.